 Journals, societies, and boarding members of scientific meetings/events

 Always ask whether the event, journal, or boarding committee is inclusive enough?
 How many editors are from underrepresented countries?
 Depending on the answer to those simple questions, we can move on to possible solutions toward DEI.
 Regarding scientific societies, one possibility to decolonize expertise is the implementation of programs to support the submission of papers from the Global South by language support.
-One recent example is the EELS program (Evolution English Language Support) promoted by the Society for the study of evolution.
+One recent example is the EELS program (Evolution English Language Support) promoted by the Society for the Study of Evolution.
 The program offers cost-free English language editing for non-native English-speaking authors, reducing the language barriers to scientific publication.

 Authors from the Global North and research groups